hidez/libpd-Swift-sample/README.md

 # libpd-Swift-sample
-This is sample for libpd on Swift.
+This is test sample for libpd on Swift.
 This source is named "sample", but it's buggy maybe.
 Please be care.